semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 ## Thanks for your attention!
 Enjoy GitHub! :octocat:

-Questions about the workshop?
+Feedback?
+Any other questions about the workshop/GitHub?
 Just email: sermarcue@gmail.com

 ## Additional reference materials